-- Over 90% of final-year History students who completed the National Student Survey 2019 were satisfied with the overall quality of their course. - Take a year abroad.
-Previous destinations include Canada and South Africa. - Kent's Templeman Library gives you access to first-class primary resources. - By using innovative assessment methods, we ensure you gain additional employability skills.
+- Over 90% of final-year History students were satisfied with the quality of their course in The Guardian University Guide 2021. - Take a year abroad.
+Previous destinations include Canada and South Africa. - Kent's Templeman Library is home to first-class primary resources, including the collections of the British Cartoon Archive. - By using innovative assessment methods, we ensure you gain additional employability skills.
 For example, you may have the opportunity to write blog posts, conduct interviews, use digital mapping, curate exhibitions or undertake archival exercises.